 The Symposium brings together conservationists, land managers, scientists, and natural history nerds for in-depth conversations about our current ecological condition and what’s to come.

 Previously a full-day event held at the Museum, this year’s “deconstructed symposium” will feature morning talks that take place on Zoom across four Thursdays in April.
-Each session is scheduled from 9 to 10:30 AM and will include discussions and networking opportunities.
+Each session is scheduled from 9 to 10:30 AM.
+Following the formal session is a half hour of discussions and networking opportunities, wrapping at 11 AM.

-Join one or sign up for the full series (registration will open mid-March).
+Join one or sign up for the full series.
 Sessions are free, but donations are appreciated and will support the Museum’s research and conservation efforts.

 The past year has sparked broad interest in infectious disease, with particular attention to those viruses with origins in the animal world.
-In this panel, researchers will dive into the ways these diseases spread to humans—and how we might better protect against them.
+In this wide-ranging panel, speakers will discuss both the effect of biodiversity on disease and the effect of disease on biodiversity.
 Learn more about the panelists.